umar123123222/GrowthOs---Original/docs/integrations/shopify.md

 ## Overview

-Shopify integration provides e-commerce metrics and sales data synchronization for Growth OS analytics and reporting.
+Shopify integration provides e-commerce metrics and sales data synchronization for the Students of the Company using Growth OS analytics and reporting.

 ## Purpose in Project